 - Spelling – read through the text and check for mistakes; don’t just usea spellchecker.

 - Grammar – make sure you are using the correct grammar.
-For help on grammar, spelling and punctuation see Grammar, Spelling and Punctuation (University of Bradford) and Thinking about grammar (University of Reading).
+For help on grammar, spelling and punctuation see Grammar, Spelling and Punctuation (University of Kent) and Thinking about grammar (University of Reading).

 - Meaning – does your sentence/paragraph make sense?
 Could you explain your point more simply?
 When reading through your work consider whether your point will be easily understood.
 To make your point clearer, it may be helpful to divide your comment into smaller sentences.